 The headteacher is also a Trustee.
 The Trustees meet 6 times a year with an annual AGM in December.
 There is also a finance committee that usually meets 3 times per year.

-We also have 5 Directors of the Sparkwell All Saints Primary Trust, also known as Members.
-Our members are: Denis Spencer, David Cobbold, Geoff Perham and the current Chair of Trustees also serves as a member.
-They meet as required, usually 3 times a year, but are separate from our Trustee Board.
+We also have 3 Directors of the Sparkwell All Saints Primary Trust, also known as Members.
+Our members are: Robin May, Geoff Perham, Caroline Lucas and the current Chair of Trustees also serves as a member.
+They meet as required, usually 2-3 times a year, but are separate from our Trustee Board.

-Click here to see the annual audit and financial report for 2018-19
+See below the annual audit and financial report for 2021-22

 The Role of the Board of Trustees: